mmacy/cosmos-python-prototype/README.md

 ### Insert data

 To insert items into a container, pass a dictionary containing your data to [Container.upsert_item][ref_container_upsert_item].
+Each item must include an `id` field whose value is unique within the container.

-This example inserts several items into the container, each with a unique ID.
-If you don't include an `id` field in the items you insert, Cosmos DB generates an ID for you in the form of a GUID.
+This example inserts several items into the container, each with a unique `id`:

 ```Python
 database = client.get_database(database_name)